Green-Software-Foundation/patterns/docs/catalog/ai/leverage-sustainable-regions.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

-For the SCI equation, using a sustainable region for ML training would impact the following:
+For the SCI equation, using a lower carbon intensity region for ML training would impact the following:
 - 'E': Having a carbon free region for ML training, would reduce the carbon emissions of ML applications, decreasing the E number.

 ## Assumptions